If you’re the type of person that likes to dig your hands into the dirt, here is a list of some simple and doable garden DIY ideas and changes.

 To make the shelves, I just nailed them together and added some decorative wood to cover the nail holes.
 Then I added a coat of white paint to give it a nice finish.
 You could even add a few hooks on your wall for hanging some garden tools like shears or rakes.

-Garden entryway: Here’s another fun way to spruce up your front door with character.
+Here’s another fun way to spruce up your front door with character.
 I built mine out of cedarwood and painted it a nice black colour.
-A little cheap porch swing would be adorable with this as well if you have one available.